Skywalker690/Skywalker690/README.md

 ### Hey 👋

-I work on backend engineering with Java, Spring Boot, and PostgreSQL, focusing on systems that stay predictable under real load, not just in controlled demos.
-I emphasize clean service boundaries, stable data flow, and code that remains understandable months later.
+I'm a Backend engineer working with Java, Spring Boot, and PostgreSQL.
+I design services that survive production load: clear ownership of data, failure-tolerant requests, and pipelines that don’t fall apart when traffic spikes.

-I use Docker for consistent deployments and AWS only when scaling or distributed environments actually require it.
+I containerize everything with Docker and only reach for AWS when horizontal scaling or distributed design demands it — no buzzword deployments.
-No tool is used for show; every decision has a reason.

-Recently, I’ve been implementing Kafka to support asynchronous event-driven communication.
-Some workflows break under synchronous REST, and distributed messaging handles those cases better.
+Currently integrating Kafka to replace brittle synchronous chains: reducing cross-service coupling, isolating failure domains, and turning workflows that used to stall into durable event flows.

 <details>
   <summary><strong>📊 GitHub Overview</strong></summary>